aliyun/terraform-provider-alicloud/website/docs/r/instance.html.markdown

 -> **NOTE:** From version 1.7.0, instance's type can be changed.
 When it is changed, the instance will reboot to make the change take effect.

+## Attributes Reference

+The following attributes are exported:

+* `id` - The instance ID.
+* `public_ip` - The instance public ip.
+* `deployment_set_group_no` - (Optional, Available in 1.149.0+) The group number of the instance in a deployment set when the deployment set is use.

 ### Timeouts

 -> **NOTE:** Available in 1.46.0+.

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration-0-11/resources.html#timeouts) for certain actions:

 * `create` - (Defaults to 10 mins) Used when creating the instance (until it reaches the initial `Running` status).
   `Note`: There are extra at most 2 minutes used to retry to avoid some needless API errors, and it is not in the timeouts configure.
 * `update` - (Defaults to 10 mins) Used when stopping and starting the instance when necessary during update - e.g. when changing instance type, password, image, vswitch and private IP.
 * `delete` - (Defaults to 20 mins) Used when terminating the instance. `Note`: There are extra at most 5 minutes used to retry to avoid some needless API errors, and it is not in the timeouts configure.

-## Attributes Reference

-The following attributes are exported:

-* `id` - The instance ID.
-* `public_ip` - The instance public ip.

 ## Import